At the request of program leaders at universities that are adapting and implementing CDIO, we offer this startup advice.

 One of the processes that supports implementation and adaptation of CDIO is to commission activities that effect early, reliable, and visible change.
 We call these early successes.

-If you’re a program leader, please pay particular attention to the companion document “Early Successes” which outlines activities that can lead to early visible progress toward CDIO adaptation and implementation.
+If you’re a program leader, please pay particular attention to the "Early Successes" section of our startup advice, which outlines activities that can lead to early visible progress toward CDIO adaptation and implementation.

 We're here to help you to adapt, implement, and maintain your CDIO program.
 The CDIO team includes experts and experienced individuals who can assist you with everything from stakeholder surveys, to assessment studies, to partnering with other CDIO adopters.